Trincity, Trinidad & Tobago

 We asked expats in Trincity what banks they use and there advice about banking.
 They advised:

 "Before retiring in Trincity, expats should know that the cost of living can be high, especially for housing and imported goods.
 They should also be aware that the official language is English, but the local dialect can sometimes be difficult to understand.
 Healthcare in Trinidad & Tobago is generally of a good standard, but it can be expensive and not all treatments may be available, so comprehensive health insurance is recommended.
 The climate is tropical, with a wet season from June to December and a dry season from January to May.
 Trincity is a planned community with a lot of amenities, including a large shopping mall, golf course, and several restaurants and bars.
 Public transportation is available, but it may not be as reliable or extensive as in some other countries, so having a car can be beneficial.
 The crime rate in Trinidad & Tobago is higher than in some other countries, so expats should take precautions to ensure their safety.
 Trinidad & Tobago has a diverse culture with influences from Africa, India, Europe, and the Middle East, which is reflected in its food, music, and festivals.
 Expats should also be aware that the process of obtaining residency can be lengthy and complex, so it's advisable to seek legal advice.
-Finally, while Trinidad & Tobago is a beautiful country with a lot to offer, it's important for expats to visit first to see if it suits their lifestyle and expectations before making the decision to retire there," wrote a member in Trincity.
+Finally, while Trinidad & Tobago is a beautiful country with a lot to offer, it's important for expats to visit first to see if it suits their lifestyle and expectations before making the decision to retire there," wrote one member in Trincity.

 What do expats in Trincity appreciate most about the local culture?